Highsnobiety

 For its next trick, the timeless Air Max 180 goes Swoosh-free.

-The blank-sided Air Max sneaker is part of a team-up with Berlin-based music label PAN.
-The 17-year-old record company, founded by Bill Kouligas, covers several grounds, including supporting a diverse roster of musical talents, hosting events, and, now, designing sick Nike shoes.
+The blank-sided Air Max sneaker is a collaboration with Berlin-based music label PAN.
+The 17-year-old recording company, founded by Bill Kouligas, covers several grounds, including supporting a diverse roster of musical talents, hosting events, and, now, designing sick Nike shoes.

 Beyond its Swoosh-less sidewall, PAN's Air Max 180 arrives in a tonal black colorway alongside other interesting details.
 Its mudguard gets this matte coating, giving the Air Max shoe this neat split-toned look.
 Nike has taken similar design approaches with its more rugged models like the Vomero Roam and an outdoorsy version of the Nike Shox Ride 2.